-The literature review will involve synthesizing and analyzing published studies, reports, and scholarly articles to gain insights into the impact of artificial intelligence on learning language among L2 learners in Nigeria.
-This process include categorizing will and relevant literature organizing according to key themes, such as effectiveness of AI-driven the language learning tools, challenges and opportunities in AI adoption, and policy implications.
+The literature review will involve synthesizing and analyzing published studies, reports, and scholarly articles to gain insights into the impact of artificial intelligence on language learning among L2 learners in Nigeria.
+This process include categorizing will and relevant organizing literature according to key themes, such as the effectiveness of AI-driven language learning tools, challenges and opportunities in AI adoption, and policy implications.

 The findings from the literature review will inform the formulation of research questions and the theoretical framework guiding the study.
-By identifying gaps and debates in the existing literature, the research questions will be designed address specific to aspects of the impact of artificial intelligence on language learning among L2 learners in Nigeria.
+By identifying gaps and debates in the existing literature, the research questions will be designed to address specific aspects of the impact of artificial intelligence on learning among language L2 learners in Nigeria.